Continuum (art fair): Description

-The City of West Palm Beach in which The Continuum fair is located, has in recent years, experienced a creative renaissance, especially in the visual arts.
+The City of West Palm Beach, in which The Continuum fair had started, has experienced a creative renaissance in recent years, particularly in the visual arts.
 The area is home to many of the world's top art collectors.
 The city continues to attract international attention and more newcomers in terms of artists, galleries and curators.
 In 2014, Art Palm Beach began partnering with the community in order further facilitate the growth of Palm Beach County into an international arts destination.

+In 2019, Continuum WPB changed its legal branding to Continuum Palm Beach Art Fair and was acquired by the 501(c)3, the No More Starving Artists Foundation.

+Over the years, the art fair has programmed this experience outside the Downtown City of West Palm Beach corridor.
+Locations include CityPlace (owned by Related Ross), the former Paul Fisher Gallery and the Palm Beach Art, Antique & Design Showroom, whose owners are also the current owners of Art Palm Beach.